 The Challenge will run from October 15, 2021 to December 15, 2021, and a select number of winners will be chosen to receive US $5,000 each for the best proposals submitted in accordance with the terms set forth herein.
-The deadline for the submissions is October 31, 2019.
-The Challenge has closed, and winners will be contacted directly via email after December 1, 2019.
+The deadline for the submissions is November 15, 2021.
+The winners will be contacted directly via email after December 15, 2021.

 Qualified applicants should submit a written proposal of no more than 5000 characters (about 800 words) in the Proposal section of the Registration Form below.

 The proposals should address the following questions:

 - Indicate in one or two sentences the essence of your idea.

 - Why is your idea an unconventional or creative approach to the problem of sustainability?

 - In what ways does the existing system exhibit perverse incentives or misalignment of interests with respect to planetary balancing of production and degradation?

-- In what ways does the proposed innovation reflect inclusive stakeholding (with specific attention paid to stakeholders who do not have a voice), alignment of interests, vested interdependent interests, and goal congruence?
+- In what ways does the proposed innovation reflect inclusive stakeholding (with specific attention paid to the commons as stakeholders), alignment of interests, vested interdependent interests, and goal congruence?

 - In what ways would the proposed innovation improve the well-being of individuals, immediate communities, and planetary sustainability?